enzet/map-machine/README.md

 Map generation
 --------------

-Command `render` is used to generate SVG map from OpenStreetMap data.
+The `render` command is used to generate an SVG map from OpenStreetMap data.
 You can run it using:

 ```shell
 map-machine render \